Dildo: Uses

 Most dildos are intended for vaginal or anal penetration and stimulation, for masturbation on oneself or by a sexual partner.
 Dildos have fetishistic value as well, and may be used in other ways, such as touching one's own or another's skin in various places, often during foreplay or as an act of dominance and submission.
 If of appropriate sizes, they can be used as gags, for oral penetration for a sort of artificial fellatio.
 Dildos, particularly specially designed ones, may be used to stimulate the G-spot area.

 A dildo designed for anal insertion that then remains in place is usually referred to as a butt plug.
 A dildo intended for repeated anal penetration (thrusting) is typically referred to as an anal dildo or simply "dildo".
 Anal dildos and butt plugs generally have a large base to avoid accidental complete insertion into the rectum, which may require medical removal.
 Some women use double-ended dildos, with different-sized shafts pointing in the same direction, for simultaneous vaginal and anal penetration, or for two partners to share a single dildo.
-In the latter case, the dildo acts as a sort of "see-saw," where each partner takes an end and receives stimulation.
+In the latter case, the dildo acts as a sort of "see-saw", where each partner takes an end and receives stimulation.

-Some dildos are designed to be worn in a harness, sometimes called a strap-on harness or strap-on dildo, or to be worn inside the vagina (then called strapless dildo or "strapless strap-on dildo"), sometimes with externally-attached vibrating devices.
+Some dildos are designed to be worn in a harness, sometimes called a strap-on harness or a strap-on dildo, or to be worn inside the vagina (then called strapless dildo or "strapless strap-on dildo"), sometimes with externally attached vibrating devices.
 Strap-on dildos may be double-ended, meant to be worn by users who want to experience vaginal or anal penetration while also penetrating a partner.
 They may also be used for anally penetrating men.
 If a female penetrates a male, the act is known as pegging.

 Other types of dildos include those designed to be fitted to the face of one party, inflatable dildos, and dildos with suction cups attached to the base (sometimes referred to as a wall mount).
 Other types of harness mounts for dildos (besides strapping to the groin) include thigh mount, face mount, or furniture mounting straps.